pegasystems/pega-helm-charts/charts/pega/EmbeddedStream.md

     ```

     #### Example for values-minimal.yaml
-    for values-minimal.yaml you have to add nodeType Stream for minikube tier.
+   For values-minimal.yaml, add the Stream nodeType to the minikube tier.
     ```
    # Specify the Pega tiers to deploy
     # For a minimal deployment, use a single tier to reduce resource consumption.
-    # Note: The nodeType Stream is deprecated, please remove it and enable externalized Kafka service
+    # Note: Stream tier is deprecated.
+As a best practice, enable externalized Kafka service configuration under External Services.
     # configuration under External Services
     tier:
    - name: "minikube"